 For operators interested in helping other systems

-As long as a system has an Operator Response in Charge certified at the appropriate level in Colorado, then non-certified operators and out-of-state operators can work for a system under the direction of the Operator Response in Charge.
+Non-certified operators and out-of-state operators can work for a system under the direction of the system’s Operator Response in Charge.
 This requires a written operating plan that covers the delegation of operator duties.

 - Written operating plan: Information and template.